HanielB/2021.2-lp/_lessons/12-prolog/prolog-intro.md

 greatGrandparent(GGP, GGC) :- parent(GGP, GP), parent(GP, P), parent(P, GGC).
 ```

-The term to the left of `:-` is true if the term to the left is true.
+The term to the left of `:-` is true if the term to the right is true.
 Rules can
 be seen as definitions for predicates: the `greatGrandparent` predicate holds
 for terms `GGP` and `GGC` when `GGP` has a child who has a child who is `GGC`.